lgago/NoEasyWayDown/README.md

 1. A detail view to show a single post.
 Click a post’s title to go to its page.
 [DONE-Edit1]

 2. Make NoEasyWayDown at the top of each page clickable, and have it return you to the home screen.
-[In Progress-Edit2]

-3. Like / unlike a post.
-[In Progress-Edit2]
+[Done-Edit2]

-4. Add error logging for various scenarios.
-[In Progress-Edit2]
+3. Add error logging for various scenarios.
+[Done-Edit2]

+4. Create two user types.
+Admin user (myself) and read/comment only user (anyone that isn't me that logs into my blog).
+[Edit3]

+5. Like / unlike a post.

-5. Comments.
+6. Comments.

-6. Tags.
+7. Tags.
 Clicking a tag shows all the posts with that tag.

-7. A search box that filters the index page by name.
+8. A search box that filters the index page by name.

-8. Paged display.
+9. Paged display.
 Only show 5 posts per page.

-9. Upload an image to go along with a post.
+10. Upload an image to go along with a post.

-10. Format posts using Markdown.
+11. Format posts using Markdown.

-11. An RSS feed of new posts.
+12. An RSS feed of new posts.